 Let $x$ be fixed in $[0, 1]$.
-We want to find an upper-bound for the mean square error $a_n(x)$ using Lemma \ref{Guillaume}.
+We want to find an upper-bound for the mean squared error $a_n(x)$ using Lemma \ref{Guillaume}.
 In the sequel, we will need to study $\theta_n(x)$ on the event $A_n$ of the Lemma \ref{dev}.
-Then, we begin to find a link between $a_n(x)$ and the mean square error on this event.
+Then, we begin to find a link between $a_n(x)$ and the mean squared error on this event.

 thanks to Lemma \ref{dev} and for $n \geq N_0$.